annepetersen/handbook/pages/training-and-development/external-speaking-request-playbook.md

 - To know if the press is invited
 - To know if your event/panel will be pre-recorded
 - To explain why your participation is beneficial
-- Complete Talking Point
+- Complete Talking Points

 Once you
 [submit a request](https://docs.google.com/forms/d/e/1FAIpQLSeQHPIOtNwzEA7IxrJ4JDHeEUrWNUsiEkbnp8lK26jX04PYBg/viewform),
 you will receive an automated email confirmation.
-That email will also ping your supervisor to approve your request, so it can move up the approval chain.
-TTS Events will move your request through the GSA approval process, gaining approval
+That email will also ping your supervisor to approve your request, so it can move through the approval chain.
+The TTS Events team will move your request through the GSA approval process, gaining approval
 from:

 - TTS (your manager, Outreach Director, and Head of Service/Staff Office (HSSO))